 UK Only: 0800 619 81 25 Intl: + 44 1481 823938 | Contact

-100% of the profits that we we raise from the sale of souvenir plots to our supporters around the world is applied to protecting and conserving the land we manage, such as our Nature Reserve based in Appin.
+100% of the profits that we we raise from the sale of souvenir plots to our supporters around the world is applied to good causes, such as protecting and conserving the land we manage.
+We currently wholly support our first Nature Reserve based in Appin.

 Our objectives are to protect ancient and semi-natural woodlands and open-ground habitats, to upgrade non-native conifer plantations to new native broadleaf plantings and to protect these conserved lands from ever being developed.
 We viewed numerous woodlands and rejected all of them, before we came across the estate that we own now and are actively seeking the right estate to become the next project.
 Keil Hill is in a magnificent location, with stunning views across Loch Linnhe; with easy access from the main Oban to Fort William road and less than a mile from the busy Duror village.
 We think it is perfect and were afraid one day a developer just might have thought so too!

-The next stage was mapping the plots.
+In 2007 we mapped out the plots.
 James, a chartered surveyor from Mull spent several days walking the wood with his GPS equipment and mapping devices.
 All of his references and maps are used to create your personalised, legal documentation.
 When you receive the pack you will see that you have the exact, precise grid reference for your unique plot and can view it using Google maps, even before you visit..

-We have licensed paperwork from Deed Poll Services which you can use for changing your title.
-The Master Title Deed is essentially a document useful in England and Wales, but we have found that it is also recognised by many other jurisdictions worldwide.
+We have licensed paperwork from Deed Poll Services which you can use should you wish to change your title.
+The Master Title Deed is essentially a Deed Poll document useful in England and Wales, but we have found that it is also recognised by other jurisdictions worldwide.